 At the same time, technologies without the right foundation are a growing risk.
 What exactly is that basis?

 Human-centered design ensures that we always keep a sharp eye on why we innovate: for ourselves.
 We now know that modern technology can also undermine democracies and even erode human rights – and it is becoming more and more complex, powerful and ubiquitous.

 Especially because developments in our field are moving so fast, we must not only look to governments for this, but also take responsibility ourselves.
 That is why we are not only a Creative Digital Agency.
 But a Creative Digital Agency for Sensible Business.
 We choose to consider impact more important than profit.
 And we believe that this choice will more foundation if we have our sensible ambitions independently audited.
-That is why we are a certified Benefit Corporation (B Corp) since early 2020.
+That is why we are a certified B Corporation (B Corp) since early 2020.

 We like to share the reason why we became B Corp and encourage every company to join as well.

 If you join, you will become part of a global movement of more than 3,235 companies – including WeTransfer, Patagonia, Triodos and Auping – that are committed to making the United Nations SDGs concrete.
 The B Corp movement originated in America in 2006 and has now been active in the Netherlands for more than five years.

 Many companies are already commited to a public importance, but there are also many trying to hitch a ride on the trend by making vague promises without doing te work.
 The B Corp changes that.
 To become a B Corp, you as a company go through a very extensive accreditation, in which you, in collaboration with the B Corp Assessment Team, carefully examine your company in five areas: